Heating Systems for a Temperate Greenhouse

-- Low intensity infrared heaters are safer to use in a greenhouse than high intensity infrared heaters, because the pipes are heated up to 1100˚F (594˚C); the pipes of a high intensity infrared heater can be heated as high as 1800˚F (982˚C).
+- Low-intensity infrared heaters are safer to use in a greenhouse than high-intensity infrared heaters, because the pipes are heated up to 1100˚F (594˚C); the pipes of a high-intensity infrared heater can be heated as high as 1800˚F (982˚C).

 - The difference of heat irradiated to the floor between the source and the end of the pipe can be minimized by increasing the height of the pipe.

-- There are two types of air heaters: vented heater and unvented heater.
-In the first type, the heat from the combustion is transferred to the air with the use of a heat exchanger; the exhaust gases from combustion have to be delivered outside the greenhouse through a flue pipe.
+- There are two types of air heaters: vented heaters and unvented heaters.
+In the first type, the heat from the combustion is transferred to the air with the use of a heat exchanger; the exhaust gases from combustion must to be delivered outside the greenhouse through a flue pipe.
 The oxygen for the combustion is obtained from the outside environment.
 The second type utilizes oxygen from inside the greenhouse.
 A drawback of this type of heater is that the gases from the combustion stay inside the greenhouse.
 All the heat produced by the heater is used to heat the air.